 After the maintaining Interest Group has forwarded a proposal to the Executive Committee, the Committee will render a decision within 30 days.
 The decision may take three forms:

-accept the proposal.
+Accept the proposal.
 The decision will be recorded in the decision history and appropriate changes will be made in the documentation associated with the vocabulary standard.

-reject the proposal.
+Reject the proposal.
 The decision will be recorded in the decision history and no changes will be made in the documentation.

-return the proposal to the public review level.
+Return the proposal to the public review level.
 The decision will not be recorded in the decision history.
 The Executive committee should provide recommendations for steps to be taken to make the proposal acceptable, e.g. additional discussion, additional work by a Task Group, testing, etc.

 In all three of these cases, the decision should be reported to the community via the TDWG email list [TDWG-CONTENT].